mfkiwl/openCologne-PCIE/README.md

 --------------------

-# Debug, Bringup, Testing
+# Debug, Bringup, Testing (to be adapted to GateMate, currently simply lifted from openPCIE Artix-7)

-After programming the FPGA with the generated bitstream, the system was tested in a real-world environment to verify its functionality.
-The verification process was conducted in three main stages.
+After programming the FPGA with the generated bitstream, the system is tested in a real-world environment to verify its functionality.
+The verification process includes three main stages.

 ### 1. Device Enumeration

-The first and most fundamental test was to confirm that the host operating system could correctly detect and enumerate the FPGA as a PCIe device.
+The first and most fundamental test is to confirm that the host operating system could correctly detect and enumerate the FPGA as a PCIe device.
 This was successfully verified on both Windows and Linux.

 *   On **Windows**, the device appeared in the Device Manager, confirming that the system recognized the new hardware.
 *   On **Linux**, the `lspci` command was used to list all devices on the PCIe bus.
 The output clearly showed our card with the correct Vendor and Device IDs, classified as a "Memory controller".